Re-entering the U.S. after a trip abroad

 - The processing time can take up to 5 business days, once you are approved, you will receive an email via your Husky account.

-- If you have completed OPT, AT, or your academic program and are in a grace period, you will not be allowed back into the U.S. on your F-1 or J-1 visa.
+- If you have completed OPT, Academic Training (AT), or your academic program, and are in a grace period, you will not be allowed back into the U.S. on your F-1 or J-1 visa.

 - Any family members traveling with you who have F-2 or J-2 visas will also need to carry the same documents.
 Please review the U.S. Department of Homeland Security (DHS) tips for travel.